Occult Mysteries FAQ

 Why don't you say anything about Aleister Crowley?

-Actually, we refer to this 20th century occultist in several articles, most notably in part two of our occult studies course, though we do not identify him by name.
-The reason for this is that the very few nuggets of Truth in his many books can easily be found more clearly and simply expressed elsewhere, and these are vastly outweighed by the mountain of misinformation Crowley wrote, much of which is highly dangerous.
+Actually, we refer to this 20th century occultist in several articles, most notably in part two of our occult studies course.
+The reason we say so little about him is that the very few nuggets of Truth in his many books can easily be found more clearly and simply expressed elsewhere, and these are vastly outweighed by the mountain of misinformation Crowley wrote, much of which is highly dangerous.
 Moreover, if we study Crowley's life we find that his influence was mostly destructive and evil.
 During his short career he abandoned his wives, children, wrecked the lives, and in some cases sanity, of his disciples and exploited his friends and enemies alike for his own personal gain and self aggrandisement.
 Crowley is perhaps the best or worst example—depending on one's point of view—of where the selfish pursuit of fame, money, material power and sex ultimately leads.

 Whilst he had plenty of sex during his lifetime and became more famous after death than he ever was in life, Crowley ended his days as a broken-down drug-addict in a seedy boarding house, alone and penniless.
 The fact that so many people interested in the occult follow his so-called 'teachings' and revere him as the greatest of 'magicians' only goes to show the fatal fascination black magic holds for all too many seekers.
 This is not to say that Crowley started out as an evil man though he undoubtedly became so in the end.
 But you won't find the reasons for this change in character in any of his books or the biographies about him.